k4yt3x/wg-meshconf/README.md

 `wg-dynamic` is a tool designed officially by WireGuard developing team.
 This new utility will provide a convenient way of configuring networks dynamically, where mesh network being one of the them.
 If you're interested, check it out at [wg-dynamic@github](https://github.com/WireGuard/wg-dynamic) or [wg-dynamic@official repository](https://git.zx2c4.com/wg-dynamic)).

+## 1.2.0 (May 16, 2019)

+- You can now set Aliases and Descriptions for peers.
+- Profiles can now be saved and loaded in JSON format.

 ## 1.1.7 (Feburary 20, 2019)

 - Public address can now be either FQDN or IP address, as requested by @KipourosV

-## 1.1.6 (November 19, 2018)

-- Peers can now be deleted via the `DeletePeer` command.
-- Peers are now added one by one via the `AddPeer` command.

 ## Introduction